hashgraph/hedera-nft-minter/README.md

  - Norbert Kulus
  - Patryk Matyjasiak

-## Contributors & maintainers

-I'd love your help supporting, growing, and improving this application.
-Seriously!

-If you have any ideas please [pull a request](https://github.com/hashgraph/mintbar/pulls).

 ## Prerequisites

 This demo assumes that you are familiar with [Node.JS](https://nodejs.org) based applications and using [React.JS](https://reactjs.org/) UI framework.